9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 2. Affiliate Marketing

 Affiliate marketing is when you promote another company’s products or services.
-You use a special link to do so, and if someone buys the product or service after clicking on your link, you’ll get paid a percentage of commission.
+You use a special link to do so, and if someone buys the product or service after clicking on your link, you’ll get paid a percentage of the commission.

 3. Sponsored Posts